sfraser-dev/go-bootcamp-again-multimodule/README.md

 Review of the review.

-## Multi Module Project With Go.work in Root Dir
+## Multi-Module Project With Go.work in Root Dir

-I have a multi module setup in this project.
+There is a multi module setup in this project.

-**Question: Go just a top level go.mod file for whole project recommended?**

-Yes, having just one top-level go.mod file for your entire Go project is generally the recommended approach, especially if you are using Go modules (which is the standard way to manage dependencies in modern Go development).
+Note, having just one top-level go.mod file in an entire Go project is generally the recommended approach, especially if using Go modules (standard way to manage dependencies in Go development).

 ### Reasons for a single go.mod file